 But when you focus on product adoption as a core element in your growth strategy, you are able to keep your team operating in a very lean and versatile manner.

 One big aspect is that it allows your team to be much more efficient.
-Think of it this way – whenever there has to be changes in user experience, product teams rely heavily on engineering to implement such adjustments.
+Think of it this way – whenever they need to improve user experience, product teams rely heavily on engineering to implement such adjustments.
 This creates longer timelines, as well as any inefficiencies that can typically arise when multiple stakeholders across different departments are involved.
 Not to mention that dev teams are often already swamped even without those asks from product teams.

-However, with a production adoption tool that can layer over your product, developers do not have to be involved.
-In fact, your Product, Marketing, Research, and Customer Success teams can plan what they want to do, and execute right away with a no-code solution that anyone can use.
-Additionally, this gives your team the ability to move fast and experiment rapidly, allowing them to test hypotheses and iterate with minimal blockages.
+However, with production adoption software that can layer over your product, developers do not have to be involved.
+In fact, your Product, Marketing, Research, and Customer Success teams can plan what they want to do and execute right away with a no-code solution that anyone can use.
+Additionally, this gives your team the ability to move fast and experiment rapidly, allowing you to test hypotheses and iterate with minimal blockages.

 Your product becomes essential to your customers #